 This sentiment was equally shared by Machiavelli some 1800 years later, as well as by Islamic injunctions regarding community-building.
 Relying on power outside yourself for security is risky at best, and disastrous at worst.
 The notion of security as a process, not a product, again comes to light.
 Purchasing security is reliance on external power.
 As such, you have no control over it, and any “compensation” for its failure comes only after the damage has been done.

-Classical Chinese sources come to the same conclusion: the ability of a state (or in our case, and organization) to survive and prosper is based on its ability to perfect itself internally.
+Classical Chinese sources come to the same conclusion: the ability of a state (or in our case, an organization) to survive and prosper is based on its ability to perfect itself internally.
 Without this perfection, the state can never achieve true stability, and its continued existence was only the result of its weakness being temporarily ignored.
 As soon as that weakness was exploited, the state was destroyed.
-From a CS perspective, we’re reminded of the two issues already mentioned: necessity for cultivation of local talent, and security as a process – not product.
+From an InfoSec perspective, we’re reminded of the two issues already mentioned: necessity for cultivation of local talent, and security as a process – not product.

 Our first lesson from the classical Chinese theory is that security starts at home.
 Before we worry about the latest avenues of hacking, we must ensure that the Admin login is not admin:password.
 We must make sure that our organization is internally sound, that those employed are the best available to us, and that their functions are limited to their spheres of excellence.
 These issues are, unfortunately, the primary problems faced by so many companies today.
 The expertise is lacking, and they seek security through external means; imagining themselves to be safe, while failing to realize that the same vendors that sell security products get hacked themselves.